Dog Grooming Prices: Complete Cost Guide for 2026

 At-Home Grooming to Extend Time Between Appointments

 Regular at-home maintenance can extend the time between professional grooms by 2-4 weeks, saving hundreds of dollars annually.
 Focus on brushing (prevents mats), ear cleaning (prevents infections), and paw pad trimming (keeps feet tidy).
 For complete at-home grooming instructions and tool recommendations, see our dog grooming guide.
 Training your dog to tolerate grooming from a young age also reduces professional grooming costs, as calm dogs require less handling time.
 See our dog training guide for desensitization techniques.
-Regular grooming also helps you spot skin and coat issues early — our dog health guide covers common skin conditions.
+Regular grooming also helps you spot skin and coat issues early — our dog health guide covers common skin conditions, while our skin-barrier checklist and coat-loss checklist help you manage flare-prone dogs between salon visits.

 Understanding how often your breed actually needs professional grooming helps you avoid over-grooming (wasting money) and under-grooming (which leads to expensive matting remediation):